-Join Garrick Chow for an in-depth discussion in this video Using the exercise files, part of Up and Running with Audacity.
+Join Garrick Chow for an in-depth discussion in this video Using the exercise files, part of Learning Audacity (2012).

 If you're a Premium member of the lynda.com online training library, or if you're watching this title on a disk, you have access to the exercise files used in this course.
 In the exercise files you'll find folders for each chapter, and within these folders you'll fine either single audio files or project folders.
 To open the Projects, open the folder and then double-click the .aup file.
 Now we will open the file in Audacity as long as Audacity is installed on your computer.
 To open the single audio files, such as the WAV or MP3 files, choose File > Open in Audacity, navigate out of the file, and open it.